Library

 Over the past decade the Great Lakes Commission has designed and led watershed-scale water quality trading efforts in Wisconsin’s Fox River Basin and the Western Lake Erie Basin.
 Conservation Kick takes lessons learned from these efforts to catalyze water quality trading across the Great Lakes Basin.
 Conservation Kick will expand the universe of credit buyers and reduce the transaction costs that often present a barrier to entry in traditional water quality trading markets.

-Conservation Kick is supported by Great Lakes Restoration Initiative funding administered by the U.S. Environmental Protection Agency.
+Conservation Kick was supported by Great Lakes Restoration Initiative funding administered by the U.S. Environmental Protection Agency.

 Erie P Market